Top 16 Things To Do In Sayulita

 Alternatively, there are private instructors that teach at the hostels (open to everyone).
 I’m partial to this method as you are supporting local practitioners and the prices are more reasonable.
-Valeria is an amazing instructor with such a wonderful attitude and approach.
+My personal recommendation is to go with Valeria who is an amazing instructor with such a wonderful attitude and approach.
 She teaches at La Redonda Hostel (Monday through Friday at 6 pm) and classes are 50 pesos (~$2.50 USD) and My Sister’s House (Monday through Friday at 8 am) on a donation basis.
 You can also reach out to her for private lessons right in the comfort of where you are for 300 pesos (~$15 USD).
 You can reach her at +524761006810 on WhatsApp.
 I highly recommend it.

 11. Get In A Good Workout

 There are two easy to get to gyms in Sayulita that both offer drop in rates.
 Sayulita Fit is a modern facility with all the equipment you’d expect from a larger gym back at home.
 Quilombo is a much more rustic, Rocky-style boxing and cross fit gym.
 This is a no-frills type of place that offers boxing and circuit training classes that will have you sweating hard.
 This is where I train when I’m in Sayulita.